 Are you struggling to navigate systems that were not built for you or stacked against you?

-These are just some of the common areas I know well and am dedicated to helping people feel more understood, less alone, and empowered to build the life they want.
+These are just some of the common reasons people seek therapy with me, and I am dedicated to helping people feel more understood, more connected, and empowered to build the life they want.

 Dr. Kalli Feldman, Ph.D., PMH-C (she/her)